 To the locals of Johnston County, or JOCO as it is commonly named, Clayton offers more than just a convenient location in the Triangle.
-Considered a satellite town of Raleigh, Clayton is one of the fastest growing cities in the Research Triangle Park Region.
-Clayton is also home to the largest number of working farms in North Carolina.
-Farmers in this community have created a agritourism activities like farm markets, farm tours, pick your own products, and providing beautiful backdrops weddings and events.
-But it’s not just the farmer’s life.
-There are a variety of communities with convenient access to highways like 1-40, US 70, and NC 42 Clayton is really a place to move!
+Considered a satellite town of Raleigh, only 25 minutes away, Clayton is one of the fastest growing cities in the Research Triangle Park Region.
+The largest town in Johnston County, they report a population of about 21,000 and counting.
+Clayton is also home to many farmers who have created agritourism activities like markets, farm tours, pick your own products, and beautiful backdrops for weddings and events.
+Whether you’re working on the farm or commuting to the Research Triangle, Clayton is a great community to call home.

 Clayton boasts a wide variety of restaurants from traditional southern food to traditional Dominican fare.
 At Manning’s, you can expect some of your southern favorites, but with a modern twist.
 Chef Howard Manning has been praised for his creativity and expertise in the kitchen.